 Hajime said Innovatube would not focus so much on the startup’s product, but rather on the founder’s convictions.

 “Often, we seek for at least an extraordinary personality in the founder that we believe is critical to their business model.
-Take, Trung (Lozi founder) is truly a hustler, which is a must to Lozi model.
-Once I said he should be in Bangkok for some new business opportunities and the very next day, he was there,” he said.
+Take Trung, Lozi‘s founder.
+He is truly a hustler, which is a must to Lozi model.
+Once I told him he should be in Bangkok for some new business opportunities, and the very next day he was there,” he said.

 That said, the risks involved in investing in unproven concepts is high.
 So Innovatube adopts a hands-on approach in guiding the young startups.

 “Working with startups at this stage varies from advising on business model changing to even coaching on a very basic thing, like how to create a good pitch deck for next round,” said Goh.